essentialkaos/atlassian-cloud-backuper/README.md

 The latest version of `atlassian-cloud-backuper` also available as container image on [GitHub Container Registry](https://kaos.sh/p/atlassian-cloud-backuper) and [Docker Hub](https://kaos.sh/d/atlassian-cloud-backuper).

-#### Cloud/serverless function

-You can use `atlassian-cloud-backuper` as a serverless function on Yandex.Cloud.
-More information about function configuration can be found in [this documentation](cloudfunc/README.md).

 ### Usage

 #### Standalone